sebsto/ios-math-problem-solver/README.md

 - iOS 16.0+
 - Xcode 15.0+
-- AWS account with Bedrock and Cognito configured
+- AWS account with Bedrock configured
+- Sign in with Apple enabled in your Apple Developer account

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.